 The National Driver Offender Retraining Scheme (NDORS) is a scheme which is unique to the UK and was developed as an alternative to points and fines.
 The scheme allows motorists who have committed a minor offence, at the discretion of the local Chief Constable, to have education with the aim of improving the driver or rider’s knowledge and behaviour whilst on the road.
 A motorist has no automatic right to a course irrespective of how minor the offence is.

-At the discretion of the local Chief Constable an offending motorist may be offered opportunity to attend a course focusing on re-education designed to achieve greater compliance with the Road Traffic legislation.
+At the discretion of the local Chief Constable an offending motorist may be offered the opportunity to attend a course focusing on re-education designed to achieve greater compliance with Road Traffic legislation.
 Nobody has the absolute right to a NDORS course.
-The alternative is the motorist may have to pay a fine and have penalty points on their licence.
+The alternative is a fine and penalty points.

-Once a person has been on the course then no further action will be taken, there is no fine to pay and they will not have any points put onto their licence.
+Once a person has been on the course then no further action will be taken, there is no fine to pay, and they will not have any points put onto their licence.

 Any person who has been made a course offer and decides that they don’t want to do it or anybody who accepts to go on a course and who fails to attend and complete the course, will have their offence dealt with through the criminal justice process.

 The Scheme meets all the principles of fairness and equality legislation, is human rights compliant and adheres strictly to the data protection act.

 NDORS issues policies and guidance to police forces and course providers to facilitate the scheme meeting its aims.